Hello and welcome to my:

 Communication

-In our sessions, I support you to find your own way of communicating, at a pace that feels manageable for you.
-As confidence grows, many people begin to express themselves more clearly and calmly — both to themselves and to others — creating healthier boundaries and relationships.
+In our sessions, I support you to find your own way and style of communicating, at a pace that feels manageable for you.
+As your confidence grows, you can begin to express yourself more clearly and calmly — creating healthier boundaries and more connected relationships.

 Relationships

-I support you to explore how you relate to others, how you learned to communicate, and how your experiences have shaped your expectations.
-Together, we gently build understanding, confidence, and healthier ways of connecting.
+I support you to explore how you relate to others, how you learned to communicate, and how your experiences have shaped your communication style.
+Your concerns within your relationship are met with empathy understanding and gives you an opportunity for you to reflect and consider your choices and potential decisions.

 Neurodiversity